Team-Outliers/project_work/README.md

 ##### 3. Khushboo Tiwari
 ##### 4. Rajani Singh
 ### Objective of Project
-##### Primary: Find relationship between the growth of field's of industary (like:Technology,Fashion,Telecomunication,etc.,) using stock market data.
+##### Primary: Check  the relationship between  stock prices of different industries (eg. technology, fashion, telecommunication etc ) using stock data of different companies from different industries.
 ##### Secondary: Forcast the stock price of companies using above relation.
 ### Problem Statement:
-##### In this globalisation world all sector are depend on each other.
-So, the growth of one sector may be the beacuse of growth of other sector or loss of some sector.
-Then we have to know how much sector depend on each other.
+##### In today's era of globalisation, every sector depends upon other sectors.
+Growth of one sector may lead to growth of other sectors or it may decline their growth.
+So we want to study the relationship how different sectors/industries depend on each other.
 # We Use:
 ### Type of Data: Panel Data or Longitudinal Data
 ### Software: Python,R